gzy2747/domain-lite-chatbot/README.md

 Beyond the core project requirements, the following robustness improvements were implemented:

-* **Truncated response guard** — After model generation, if the response ends mid-sentence (i.e. the last character is not `.`, `?`, or `!`), the text is trimmed to the last complete sentence.
-This prevents garbled half-answers from reaching the user when the model runs out of tokens mid-generation.
+* **Truncated response guard** — After model generation, two checks run in sequence.
+First, if the response ends mid-sentence (last character is not `.`, `?`, or `!`), the text is trimmed to the last complete sentence.
+Second, if the model hit the token limit mid-list and left a dangling numbered item with no content (e.g. `\n\n5.`), that empty item is stripped via regex.
+Together these prevent garbled or incomplete answers from reaching the user.

 * **In-memory response cache** — A 500-entry cache (keyed on the normalized question) stores question→answer pairs.
 Repeated questions are served instantly without an API call.

-* **Canonical answer fast-path** — 15 common introductory analytics questions are mapped to pre-defined, textbook-quality answers.
+* **Canonical answer fast-path** — 15 common cat behavior questions are mapped to pre-defined, expert-quality answers.
 These bypass the model entirely for both speed and consistency.

-* **Multi-layer input pipeline** — Each message passes through five checks before reaching the model: (1) cache lookup, (2) canonical answer match, (3) safety keyword filter, (4) out-of-scope regex filter, (5) greeting detection.
-The model is only called when all five checks pass.
+* **Multi-layer input pipeline** — Each message passes through six checks before reaching the model: (1) cache lookup, (2) canonical answer match, (3) safety keyword filter, (4) out-of-scope regex filter, (5) food safety filter, (6) greeting detection.
+The model is only called when all six checks pass.

+* **Food safety disclaimer** — TinyLlama (1.1B parameters) is too small to be reliably accurate on pet nutrition facts.
+Questions about what cats can or cannot eat are intercepted before reaching the model and receive a fixed response directing users to consult their veterinarian.
+This prevents the model from producing plausible-sounding but factually incorrect food safety advice.

 * **Graceful API fallback** — If the HuggingFace API call fails for any reason (timeout, rate limit, server error), the user receives an informative fallback message instead of a crash or empty response.

 * **HF_TOKEN configured end-to-end** — Token is loaded from `.env` for local development (via `python-dotenv`) and set as a Cloud Run environment variable for production, so the app runs correctly in both environments without code changes.

+* **Adaptive suggestion chips** — On the welcome screen, quick-question chips are displayed front-and-center to guide new users.
+Once the first message is sent and the welcome view is dismissed, the same chips reappear as a compact scrollable bar pinned above the input box, so suggested questions remain accessible throughout the conversation without cluttering the chat history.